 The joint statement reflects common approaches to a number of foreign policy issues and mutual support in the international arena.
 It also pays considerable attention to the main areas of economic cooperation both in bilateral and multilateral formats.
 In particular, the parties expressed their willingness to develop and strengthen cooperation in the field of transportation and logistics, communications and to contribute to the development of an enabling environment for the implementation of transport operations, including within the framework of the Silk Road economic belt, the international corridor North-South and other transit routes.

 Belarus and Azerbaijan will also contribute to the realization of the economic potential of the two countries, increase mutual trade, bolster ties in the machine-building sector, construction, agriculture and food industries, and other industries, including innovations.
 In addition, the parties support the further development of interaction between financial and banking institutions, implementation of joint investment projects, direct cooperation at the level of regions and businesses.

 “The parties shall contribute to the preservation of spiritual and cultural closeness of the peoples of the two countries, deepen cooperation in science, education and culture, and also in high technology, healthcare, and tourism,” reads the joint statement.

 The heads of state were present at the ceremony to sign a number of bilateral documents.

 The first-day-of-issue ceremony of the joint postal project of Belarus and Azerbaijan marked 25 years of diplomatic relations between the two countries.

 After the completion of the formal negotiations, the heads of state exchanged gifts.
-Alexander Lukashenko gave Ilham Aliyev a still life depicting pomegranate fruit and the Heritage of Belarus book.
+Aleksandr Lukashenko gave Ilham Aliyev a still life depicting pomegranate fruit and the Heritage of Belarus book.
 For his part, Ilham Aliyev gave the Belarusian counterpart a traditional Azerbaijani carpet.